 - To increase live birth rates per embryo transfer

-- To shorten the time to pregnancy (reduce the amount of embryo transfers required to create a pregnancy)
+- To shorten the time to pregnancy (reduce the number of embryo transfers required to create a pregnancy)

 Have questions?